-Because the application of section 50(2) requires payment of compensation for workers who are seriously and permanently disabled or impaired regardless of whether the injury is attributable solely to
+Because the application of section 43(2) requires payment of compensation for workers who are seriously and permanently disabled or impaired regardless of whether the injury is attributable solely to the serious and wilful misconduct of the worker, the following guidelines may assist decision makers to determine "serious and permanent disability or impairment":

-Serious Physical Injuries - may include life threatening injuries, traumatic limb amputations, serious or terminal occupational diseases, etc. Where there is uncertainty about the seriousness of the injury the medical consultant may be consulted.
+Serious Physical Injuries - may include life threatening injuries, traumatic limb amputations, serious or terminal industrial diseases, etc. Where there is uncertainty about the seriousness of the injury the medical consultant may be consulted.